gjbex/MLOps-on-HPC/source-code/dvc/README.md

 * `data`: directory with the data files.
 * `src`: directory with the Python scripts required to execute the workflow.
 * `params.yaml`: YAML file to store parameters for the scripts.
-* `setup.py`: Python script to set up the environment.
+* `setup.sh`: Bash script to set up the environment (same functionality as setup.py).
 * `requirements.txt`: Python requirements file to install the required packages.
 * `init_repository.sh`: shell script to initialize the project directory and set up the DVC remote storage.